Towards Measuring and Modeling "Culture" in LLMs: A Survey: Introduction

-In this work, we survey 39 NLP papers that study cultural representation, awareness or bias in LLMs either explicitly (e.g., \citet{huang-yang-2023-culturally}, \citet{zhou-etal-2023-cultural}, \citet{cao2024culinary}) or implicitly (e.g., \cite{wan-etal-2023-personalized}).
-It is quickly apparent that these papers either do not attempt to define culture or where they do, use very high-level definitions.
-For example, a common definition is ``the way of life of a collective group of people, [that] distinguishes them from other groups with other cultures'' \citep{Mora2013,shweder2007cultural,hershcovich-etal-2022-challenges}.
-Not only do the papers typically use broad-brush definitions, most do not engage in a critical discussion on the topic.\footnote{The situation is similar to that described in ~\citet{blodgett-etal-2020-language} in the context of research on ``bias".} This is perhaps unsurprising as ``culture'' is a concept which evades simple definition.
-It is multifaceted, meaning different things to different people at different times.
-For example, some of the many and often implicitly applied meanings of culture include a.) ``Cultural Heritage'' such as art, music, and food habits\footnote{\url{https://uis.unesco.org/sites/default/files/documents/analysis_sdg_11.4.1_2022_final_alt_cover_0.pdf}} \cite{Blake2000}, b.) ``Interpersonal Interactions'' between people from different backgrounds (e.g., ways of speaking in a meeting, politeness norms) \cite{monaghan2012cultural}, or c.)
-The ``Ways of Life'' of a collective group of people distinguishing them from other groups.
-There are a variety of sociological descriptions of culture, for example, \citet{parsons1972culture} describes it as the the pattern of ideas and principles which abstractly specify how people should behave, but which do so in ways which prove practically effective relative to what people want to do \cite{münch1992theory, parsons1972culture}.
+Culture is multifaceted, meaning different things to different people at different times.
+For example, some of the many and often implicitly applied meanings of culture include: (a) ``Cultural Heritage'' such as art, music, and food habits\footnote{\url{https://uis.unesco.org/sites/default/files/documents/analysis_sdg_11.4.1_2022_final_alt_cover_0.pdf}} \cite{Blake2000}, (b) ``Interpersonal Interactions'' between people from different backgrounds (e.g., ways of speaking in a meeting, politeness norms) \cite{monaghan2012cultural}, or (c) The ``Ways of Life'' of a collective group of people distinguishing them from other groups.
+There are a variety of sociological descriptions of culture, e.g., \citet{parsons1972culture} describes it as the the pattern of ideas and principles which abstractly specify how people should behave, but which do so in ways which prove practically effective relative to what people want to do (also see \citet{münch1992theory}).
 However, these too are high-level and hard to concretise.
 Further complications arise because the instantiation of culture is necessarily situated.
 Every individual and group lies at the intersection of multiple cultures (defined by their political, professional, religious, regional, class-based and other affiliations) and these are invoked according to the situation, typically in contrast to another group(s).

+In anthropology, a distinction has been made between \textbf{thick} and \textbf{thin} descriptions of culture \cite{geertz1973interpretation, bourdieu1972outline}.
+Where culture as understood from the outsiders perspective, e.g. "people of type X believe in Y or behave in a particular manner" is a thin description of culture, as it does not consider the actor's (of type X) personal perception of their context that resulted in that particular belief or the behavior.
+A thick description of culture, on the other hand, not only documents the observed behaviors but also the actors' own explanations of the context and the behavior, and thus, can capture the insider-view of a culture as captured through people's lived experiences.